-Is ideally suited to growers looking for an early maturity hybrid that can surpass current silage dry matter yields.
+Is ideally suited to growers looking for an early maturity hybrid that improve silage dry matter yields.
 It is also suitable for biogas production due to its particular combination of high dry matter yield and gas production potential.

-Is popular and very early maturity hybrid that combines high dry matter yields with high starch yields.
+Is a popular very early maturity hybrid that combines high dry matter yields with high starch yields.
 It has a strong package of agronomic features including very good early vigour and fast stover dry down.

-This intermediate maturity and large stature hybrid is a true flint grain type that will find favour with growers aiming to produce high dry matter yields for gas production and those growers looking for an intermediate maturity hybrid for sowing under film with the Samco System.
+This early maturity and large stature hybrid has a flint grain type.
+It will find favour with growers aiming to produce very high dry matter yields of good starch content silage for both feeding and gas production.
+It is also well adapted to production using the Samco System where growers are often looking for the highest possible yields.

-In PACTS® trials over many locations, P8200 has shown excellent adaptation to favourable sites when arown in the open, and a wide range of sites when sown using the SAMCO system.
+In PACTS® trials over many locations, P8200 has shown excellent adaptation to favourable sites when grown in the open, and a wide range of sites when sown using the SAMCO system.
 It's a very large stature hybrid that dries down rapidly at maturity, producing very high dry matter yields.

 In recent years, P8201 has topped the PACTS Samco System trials summary.
-It combines a very high dry matter yield with a good starch vield, responding to the heat generated under the film to provide growers using the Samco System with the yield increase they are looking for when adopting this high output cultivation system.
+It combines a very high dry matter yield with a good starch yield and can respond to the heat generated under the film.
+It is suitable for growing in the open on favourable sites in the UK where local conditions are warm enough to unlock its yield potential.

-PACTS® hybrid agronomic descriptions for 2022
+PACTS® hybrid agronomic descriptions for 2023